collective/collective.geo.flexitopic/README.rst

 collective.flexitopic
 =====================

-Flexitopic integrates the easy use of plone collections with a Flexigrid AJAX view.
+Flexitopic integrates the easy use of plone collections with a Flexigrid_ AJAX view.
 The criteria from the topic are taken to construct a simple query form to narrow down a search inside a collection.
-Subtopics are displayed inside tabs of the collection.
+For old style colletions subtopics are displayed inside tabs of the collection.

 * Flexitopic does not install a new content type but just adds an additional view to the collection type.